 https://trentcenter.duke.edu/personnel/marjorie-miller

 Faculty mentors will assist fellows in designing and carrying out an research/scholarly project.
 Fellows will produce and submit one scholarly work for publication and/or presentation at a national academic meeting.
-In addition, fellows will have the opportunity to present their work to the cohort, alongside a visiting speaker, at a Clinical Fellows Conference hosted at the Trent Center in May.
+In addition, fellows will have the opportunity to present their work to the cohort, alongside a visiting speaker, at a Clinical Ethics Fellows Conference hosted at the Trent Center in May.

 For more information, contact Fellowship Director, Ryan Antiel, MD at ryan.antiel@duke.edu.